 On the Webull platform - or any other financial app for that matter – buying on margin is not recommended for people who are new to the financial arena and looking for a longer-term, passive income strategy.

-Stock values can go up and down unpredictably!
+Remember: stock prices can go up and down unpredictably!

 Margin trading on Webull, as with any other platform, can be tempting but must always be used carefully.
 All traders know one of the most important things to do is protect their asset, and trading on margin leaves them vulnerable.

-However, if you have done your research, you should now have a good overview of how margin trading works on the commission free trading app Webull.
+However, if you have done your research, you should now have a good overview of how margin trading works on the commission-free trading app Webull.